Tuning the Weights: The Impact of Initial Matrix Configurations on Successor Features Learning Efficacy

 To estimate $\psi(s)$, we apply the TD learning to update the weight matrix $W$.
 This procedure parallels the matrix $M$ updating method observed in successor representation (SR) learning, thereby offering a streamlined approach to SF estimation in reinforcement learning contexts.

-Note that it is equivalent to the equation (\ref{update_M}) when $\phi(s)$ is the one-hot vector.
-The reward expectation weight vector associated with rewards, denoted as $\bold{w}_{rew}$ is updated using a simple delta rule:
+It's worth highlighting that Eq. (\ref{update_W}) corresponds to Eq. (\ref{update_M}) when $\phi(s)$ is presented as a one-hot vector.
+Alongside this, the expectation weight vector associated with rewards, denoted as $\bold{w}_{rew}$, is updated using a simple delta rule as follows:

 With the established update rules, we are now ready to investigate the SFs' learning with different initialization methods of the weight matrix $W$.
 Notably, the initial values of weight matrix $W$ are assumed to play a critical role in the learning performance and efficiency.